taggedzi/smilecms/docs/content-workflows.md

 ### File layout

 - Each entry lives in `content/posts/<slug>.md` with YAML front matter.
-- Shared images/audio/video that belong to the article go in `content/media/`.
+- Shared images/audio/video that belong to the article **must** go in `content/media/`.
 They are referenced with relative paths such as `media/my-image.jpg`.
+Paths outside this directory will be rejected during the build.
 - The build pipeline generates derivatives and stores them under `media/derived/` (no manual copying required).

 ### Front matter template